 Quick answer: AI helps with scheduling by removing the back-and-forth — it lets people book open times directly, reschedules without your involvement, and sends automatic reminders that cut no-shows.
 The key is setting guardrails (your real availability, buffers, and limits) so the convenience does not turn your calendar into chaos.
 Done right, you stop being the middleman for every booking.

 Scheduling a single meeting can take a dozen messages.
 Multiply that across a week and coordinating calendars becomes a real job nobody is paying you to do.
-This is one of the most satisfying things to automate because the time saved is so visible.
+This is one of the most satisfying things to automate because the time saved is so visible and the downside is so low — few business tasks are as purely mechanical as finding a time that works for two calendars.

 Kill the Back-and-Forth